 As defined in GCC 1 (kk), Works 3 is all that the Contract requires to design, construct, install, repair if applicable under the Contractor sole responsibility scheme, and deliver to the Contracting Party.
 The Works must be developed in the following phases (a timeline is included in Annex VII.5, where the time periods to execute each phase are showed).
-The phases of Works 3 for each hospital are the following:
+The phases of Works 3 for each facility are the following:

-- Submission of Revised/Updated Workplan

-- Submission of Designs/Specification for Approval

-- Delivery Duty Paid and Storage

-- Installation & Tests

-- Commissioning

-- One year of Operation & Maintenance and Hospital Defects Liability Period

-- One year of Maintenance and Hospital Defects Liability Period

-Annex VII.1
+- Submission of Revised/Updated Workplan.
+In this Workplan the Contractor must propose an implementation plan with the assignation of the needed design and installation teams to provide evidence of its compliance of the duration of the works. - Submission of Designs/Specification for Approval - Delivery Duty Paid and Storage - Installation & Tests - Commissioning - One year of Operation & Maintenance and Facility Defects Liability Period